Franja Transversal del Norte: The Guerrilla Army of the Poor

 On Saturday, 7 June 1975, José Luis Arenas was killed by unknowns when he was in the premises of his farm "La Perla" to pay wage workers.
 In front of his office there were approximately two to three hundred people to receive their payment and four members of EGP mixed among farmers.
 Subsequently, the guerrilla members destroyed the communication radio of the farm and executed Arenas.
 After having murdered José Luis Arenas, guerrilla members spoke in Ixil language to the farmers, informing them that they were members of the Guerrilla Army of the Poor and had killed the "Tiger Ixcán."
 They requested to prepare beasts to help the injured and were transported to Chajul to receive medical care.
 Then the attackers fled towards Chajul.

-José Luis Arenas' son, who was in San Luis Ixcán at the time, seek refuge in a nearby mountain, waiting for a plane to arrive to take him to the capital, in order to immediately report the matter to the Minister of Defense.
+José Luis Arenas' son, who was in San Luis Ixcán at the time, seek refuge in a nearby mountain, waiting for a plane to arrive to take him to the capital, to immediately report the matter to the Minister of Defense.
 The defense minister replied, "You are mistaken, there are no guerrillas in the area".

 Panzós massacre

 Also located in the Northern Transversal Strip, the valley of the Polochic River had been inhabited since ancient times by k'ekchí and P'okomchi people.
-In the second half of the nineteenth century, President Justo Rufino Barrios (1835-1885) allocated land in the area to German farmers.
+In the second half of the nineteenth century, President Justo Rufino Barrios (1835–1885) allocated land in the area to German farmers.
 Decree 170 (Census Redemption Decree) facilitated the expropriation of Indian land in favor of the Germans, because it promoted the auction of communal lands.
 Since that time, the main economic activity has been export-oriented, especially coffee, bananas and cardamom.
 Communal property used for subsistence farming became private property which led to the cultivation and mass marketing of agricultural products.
 Therefore, the fundamental characteristic of the Guatemalan production system has since that time been the accumulation of property in few hands, and a sort of "farm servitude" based on the exploitation of "farmer settlers".